Ajedi32/metalsmith-metafiles/README.md

 The prefix added to filenames to indicate they are metadata files.

-For example, setting this option to `"m-"`, in combination with the default postfix value of `".metadata"`, would result in `m-*.metadata.json` files being used to store metadata.
+For example, setting this option to `"m-"`, in combination with the default postfix value of `".meta"`, would result in `m-*.meta.json` files being used to store metadata.

 ### `parsers`